-UW suspended basketball player Nahziah Carter over two sexual assault allegations
+UW suspended basketball player Nahziah Carter after upholding sexual assault allegations

 The second case was not considered a repeat violation by Carter because it was decided before the first one was finalized on Dec.
 2, Balta said in the statement.

 Washington announced on Oct.
-15, Carter violated the school’s Intercollegiate Athletics student code of conduct and was suspended from all team activities.
+15 that Carter violated the school’s Intercollegiate Athletics student code of conduct and was suspended from all team activities.
 The school did not mention the sexual assault finding.

 At the time, UW Athletics spokesperson Jay Hilbrands said the department was not able to share specific details because the appeal process was ongoing.